Faculty & Staff

 Mrs. Tifany Borgelt

-Director of Community Engagement
+Director of Admissions

-Director of Communications & Events
+Director of Marketing, Communications & Events

 Mrs. Janell Turner